-- All Contest requirements (namely-the logo, the three-fold brochure, the advertisement, the business cards, and the four-page newsletter) are designed for being put online. - All entries must be prepared in digital format. - Submit by email all students' entries in their entirety (in digital format only) directly to the Contest Chair by the due date as indicated on the Contest Timeline Chart.
+- All Contest requirements (namely-the logo, the three-fold brochure, the advertisement, the business cards, and the four-page newsletter) are designed for being put online. - All entries must be prepared in digital format. - Submit by mail or courier all students' entries in their entirety (both digital and hard copy formats) directly to the Contest Chair by the due date as indicated on the Contest Timeline Chart.